I think my child has been abducted — what should I do?

 Helpful tips and things to consider

 - Not all family lawyers have extensive experience with international cases.
-Seek legal advice from a specialist lawyer immediately for information, advice and support.
+Seek legal advice from a specialist in international family law immediately for information, advice and support.

 - Have a copy of the birth certificate of the child available.